droverbytrade/research-lab-summer-2018/description.md

 ## Course content
-Are there differences between boys and girls in terms of behavior, verbal ability, or math skils, and if so, why?
+Are there differences between boys and girls in terms of behavior, verbal ability, or math skills, and if so, why?
 How do factors like parental divorce or poverty affect children?
 What are the consequences of maternal smoking during pregnancy in terms of children's health and development?

 In this two-part research lab, participants carry out their own research project on such or similar topics in the area of child and youth development.
 During the first semester, participants develop a research question based on an overview of theoretical approaches and prior research and start preparing the data for their analysis.
 The semester concludes with a proposal that specifies the research question, outlines the motivation and theoretical background, and describes the data used to answer it.
 The second semester is devoted to finalizing data preparation, to carrying out the data analysis, and to writing the research report.